 Interactivity for desktop and mobile: Interactivity does eat up the speed and it is highly recommended to use only those interactive elements that will guide the user throughout their journey on your website.
 The very common interactivity code they could have is either CSS or JS.
 Interactivity with CSS will be the lightest and fastest and the page loads very quickly.
 As compared to JS, interactivity built on CSS will help in keeping a check on the speed of page load.

-ConclusionWith HubSpot COS, developers are able to achieve all the functions that are possible on other platforms.
+ConclusionWith HubSpot COS/CMS, developers are able to achieve all the functions that are possible on other platforms.
 It might come naturally to overlook customizing for mobile as your websites are automatically made responsive.
 However, careful customization will optimize the page for mobile.
 HubSpot has made it hassle free for developers to make their pages perform well by providing features that they could utilize other than the code editor.